Jennifer Clark

 Prosecutors believe that she then called her boyfriend, Michael Yost, to help clean up the mess.

-His strong back was the way she got him out of there, and he left with the body in the Honda Civic.
+That's where Michael came in.
+His drawn back was the way she got him out of there, and he left with the body in the Honda Civic.

 Michael testified, and he admitted to taking him out, putting him in the car, and going away with him.

+Defense attorneys argue that Michael Yost is the true mastermind.
 And on February 3rd, 2011, Jennifer takes the stand in her own defense.

+Jennifer had to testify.
 There was nobody else that could speak for her.

 The only person that could tell what happened that night was her and Michael.

-I know that was part of their defense was that how could somebody who's nine months pregnant swing a baseball bat.
+I know that was part of their defense was that how could somebody who's nine months pregnant swing a baseball bat?

+During her testimony, she was making herself somehow the victim.
 Here she was on trial for her life, and it was her evil boyfriend killing her evil husband.

 And she was just a poor little woman who was nine months pregnant.